 Note that Flaps normally require a large amount of down deflection for effective braking.
 To achieve this large downward deflection, you can sacrifice some of the upward deflection when making the linkages.
 This means that the Flaps will be in a half down position at servo center.
-The three points of the curve are adjusted to achieve the desired flap up, flap half, and flap full positions.
+The Min and Max values are adjusted to achieve the desired flap up and flap full positions.